tabithalee/automatic-detection-of-fish-behaviour/README.md

 #### Single Video
 For a single video the settings for this approach are under the section 'single_main_settings' in the config.py file.
 The settings are explained below:
-* videoTitle - the file name of the video (assuming that it is in the good_vids/sablefish directory)
+* videoTitle - the file name of the video (assuming that it is in the good_vids/sablefish directory).
+Do not include the file type extension ('.ogg', for example)
 * startleFrame - the frame at which startle should be drawn on the skewness and kurtosis plots
 * extraStartle - the frame at which an extra startle should be drawn.
 If no extra startle, use -1.
 * saveToFolder - If true, create a directory for each video and save each figure to the directory sepcified by dirName.
-If false figures will not be saved
+If false figures will be saved in the savedHistograms directory
 * dirName - The folder name of the directory to save histograms under (will be in savedHistograms directory)
 * sampleInterval - the sampling interval
 * numDivX - number of horizontal divisions of each frame